revirven/CTF-Writeups/ASCIS-2021/echo-server/README.md

 - `puts_got`: Address of function `puts` in libc
 - `gets_got`: Address of function `gets` in libc

-Basically, what we're trying to do is to get `puts` to print out the addresses of `puts` and `gets` in the shared library.
+Basically, what we're trying to do is to get `puts` to print out the address of `puts` and `gets` in the shared library.

 Since 64-bit binaries use registers to store parameters for function calls, we will also need a `[pop rdi, ret]` gadget to pop the given addresses into RDI and return to our `puts` call.
 We can use **Ropper**:
 ```bash